-Once you have completed your research about the author, read the book and select 10 meaningful passages that resonate with you for some reason.
-In the appropriate column (as shown in the example), type your selected passages, a paraphrase, and analysis or reactions to the passage.
-The passages can be a few sentences or a paragraph in length, and you should aim to take quotations from the beginning, middle, and end of the book, not just from the beginning.
+As you read, select 10 meaningful passages from each section outlined above that resonate with you for emotional, ethical, and/or rational or logical reasons.
+Type your selected passages in the appropriate column, as shown in the example below.
+The passages can be a few sentences or a paragraph in length, and you must take quotations from each of the sections listed above.
 Follow these directions, and type everything, as shown in the example.

 - 1. First column: write out the entire passage and include the page number. - 2.
 Second column: paraphrase the passage.
 Provide context: what is happening before and after this passage appears in the text? - 3.
-Third column: analyze and respond to the passage in full sentences.
+Third column: analyze and respond to the passage in full.
+Does it appeal to your sense of right and wrong, your emotions, or your sense of reason?
 What does the passage mean to you?
-How does it resonate for you?
 Why did you choose it?
-Examples: - Insights the passage gives you - Questions the passages raises for you - Connections to other works - Examples of wonderful writing and why you like it - Your response should be longer than the selected quotation or passage.
-Responses should be typed, written in complete sentences, and inserted in the appropriate place in your dialectical journal.
-See the "Example Set-up"below:
+Examples: - Insights the passage gives you - Moral or ethical questions the passages raise - Connections to history, the news and/or politics - Connections to other works you have read - Examples of wonderful writing and why you like it - Your response should be longer than the selected quotation or passage.
+Responses should be typed, written in complete sentences, and inserted in the appropriate place.